fredyouhanaie/etclface/README.md

-# etclface
+# etclface - An Erlang/Tcl Interface

-This is a Tcl extension that will allow software written in Tcl and Erlang to communicate using the erlang/OTP interface, `erl_interface`.
+This is a Tcl extension that will allow software written in Tcl and Erlang to communicate using the Erlang/OTP interface, `erl_interface`.

 Some of the aims of the Tcl extension are: